Santroller/Santroller/wiring_guides/wii.md

     </details>

     <details>
-      <summary>ADXL345 based Tilt</summary>
+      <summary>ADXL345 or MPU-6050 or LIS3DH based Tilt</summary>

       1. Click on `Add setting`
       2. Add an `Accelerometer`
       3. For the Pi Pico, set the SDA and SCL pins that you have used.
+      4. Set the `Accelerometer Type` for your given sensor
-      4. Hit save.
+      5. Hit save.
-      5. Click on Tilt, and make sure the `Input Type` is set to `Accelerometer Input`.
+      6. Click on Tilt, and make sure the `Input Type` is set to `Accelerometer Input`.
-      6. Click on `Calibrate`
+      7. Click on `Calibrate`
-      7. Hold your guitar in its resting position, and then hit `Next`
+      8. Hold your guitar in its resting position, and then hit `Next`
-      8. Tilt the guitar up, and then hit `Next`
+      9. Tilt the guitar up, and then hit `Next`
-      9. Tilt your guitar up a little bit and then hit `Next`.
+      10. Tilt your guitar up a little bit and then hit `Next`.
 Values below this position will be zeroed.
 With the adxl, you can increase the deadzone to help counteract strumming or shaking activating tilt.
-      10. Adjust the `Low Pass Filter`.
+      11. Adjust the `Low Pass Filter`.
 This value controls how new value from the ADXL are filtered, a value closer to 0 will result in a sensor that won't respond to a shake or strumming, but if you decrease it too much the sensor will have a decreased responsiveness.
 If you set it closer to 1, then the sensor will be very responsive but it will also pick up any tiny vibrations as well.
 From testing a value of 0.05 seemed like a good place to start.
     </details>